withastro/astro/GOVERNANCE.md

 **Core Maintainers** are community members who have contributed a significant amount of time and energy to the project through issues, bug fixes, implementing enhancements/features, and engagement with the community.
 A Core Maintainer is considered a trusted leader within the community.

-A Core Maintainer has significant sway in software design decisions, so  coding experience is critical for this role.
+A Core Maintainer has significant sway in software design decisions.
+For this reason, coding experience is critical for this role.
 Core Maintainer is the only level of contributor that does require a significant contribution history on GitHub.

 Core maintainers are watchdogs over the code, ensuring code quality, correctness and security.
 A Core Maintainer helps to set the direction of the project and ensure a healthy future for Astro.

 Some contributors will not reach this level, and that's okay!
 L2 Maintainers still have significant responsibility and privileges in our community.

-#### Privledges:
+#### Privileges:

+- All privileges of the [Maintainer role](#level-2---maintainer), plus...
 - All of the privileges of L2, including...
 - `@core` role on [Discord](https://astro.build/chat)
 - New name color on Discord: **deep, dark blue**.